1MasterSpark/Portfolio/Things I did for work/README.md

 6. Employees can read and acknowledge safe operating procedures
 7. There are six different roles, each granting different permissions.
 I am currently overhauling this system in favour of an improved one

 A staging version of this website can be tested at https://infra.proveng.com.au/.
 Opening this URL will show a screen saying that the website is insecure (since it is just for testing, so I did not set up a certificate as I did on the main site).
-Press "Advanced" the proceed anyway.
+Press "Advanced" then proceed anyway.
 Log in with the following credentials:

     Email: mark@test.com
     Password: password